On Margins and Derandomisation in PAC-Bayes: LINEAR PREDICTION BOUND

 with probability \(\ge 1 - \delta\).
 To relax the above we use the lower bound \(\smallkl(q : p) \ge (p-q)^2/(2p)\) for \(p > q\) from \citet{DBLP:conf/colt/McAllester03} to show \(L \le \hat{L}_{\gamma} + 2m^{-1} + \sqrt{(\hat{L}_{\gamma} + m^{-1}) \cdot \Delta / m} + \Delta/m\) which completes the proof. \end{proof}

+In the ``hard margin'' case \Cref{svm_bound} improves on \citet{bartlett1998generalization} by a factor of \(O(\log m)\), matching the lower bound of \citet[Theorem 4]{DBLP:conf/icml/GronlundKL20}.
+In the ``soft-margin'' case \Cref{svm_bound} is of the same order as the state-of-the-art bound given by \citet{DBLP:conf/icml/GronlundKL20} but with explicitly stated constants.
+We emphasise the extreme simplicity of our proof compared to that given for Theorem 2 in \citet{DBLP:conf/icml/GronlundKL20} (in Section 2, p.3-7), and that these are the tightest explicitly-stated bounds for the problem to our knowledge.

+Our soft-margin result in \Cref{svm_bound} also improves upon \citet{DBLP:conf/colt/McAllester03}, which is proved via a similar method, but using a different base PAC-Bayes bound that leads to a weaker result.
+We present our soft-margin result in the more straightforward form given by the papers above so these comparisons can be easily made, even though \Cref{equation:smallkl-svm} is technically tighter.
+We discuss these differences at length and give full forms of existing results in \Cref{section:comparison}.

-\paragraph{Remark.} We note here that the margin only appears in the bounds of \Cref{svm_bound} in a ``normalised'' form, \(\gamma/R\), otherwise scaling the data would affect the bound.
-The ``soft-margin'' case is given in the more straightforward form above, even though \Cref{equation:smallkl-svm} is technically tighter, so comparison can be made with that given in \citet{DBLP:conf/icml/GronlundKL20}.
-It is true universally across \(\gamma > 0\), allowing the bound can be optimised for \(\gamma\) in \(O(m)\) time.
+We note that the soft-margin formulation of the bound is true universally across \(\gamma > 0\), allowing the bound can be optimised for \(\gamma\) in \(O(m)\) time.
 If the margin is large for most examples, we can choose \(\gamma\) so that \(\hat{L}_{\gamma}\) is small and thus the \(\Delta/m\) term (which is of the same order as the hard-margin bound) dominates.
 Since the minimum margin can be sensitive to outliers, this bound will often be tighter than the hard-margin one.

+The margin only appears in the bounds of \Cref{svm_bound} in a ``normalised'' form, \(\gamma/R\), otherwise scaling the data would affect the bound.
+However, we note that the bound can sometimes be decreased by normalising the data (as this maximises the margin for every data point), so we recommend this when using such predictors.

+Finally we also acknowledge the result of \citet[Theorem 1]{DBLP:conf/alt/HannekeK21} which gives a \emph{algorithm}-dependent hard-margin bound specifically for the SVM output, and eliminates the \(\log m\) factor.
+This is provably optimal in the algorithm-dependent (as ours is in the general) case, which is shown in \citet[Theorem 5]{DBLP:conf/icml/GronlundKL20}.

-\paragraph{\(L_1/L_{\infty}\)-normed linear predictors.} \Cref{svm_bound} is a bound under \(L_2\) norms for \(\mathcal{X}\) and \(w\), applying to situations such as the SVM.
-We also provide here for completeness a bound for linear classification under different norm constraints, where the \(L_1\) norm of the weights and \(L_{\infty}\) norm of the features is restricted, as in boosting.
-This bound is very similar to k-th margin bound of \citet{DBLP:journals/ai/GaoZ13a}, but proved through our framework instead.
-The fundamental proof idea (which is different from that of \Cref{svm_bound}) is to approximate our predictor by a randomised, unweighted, sum of features, as originally proposed by \citet{schapireBoostingMarginNew1998}.
-As this proof (provided in \Cref{section:l-infty-proof}) is somewhat similar to the proof of \Cref{multiclass_erf_theorem} in the next section, we hope that it can provide some extra intuition for the technique.
+\textbf{\(L_1/L_{\infty}\)-normed linear predictors.} \Cref{svm_bound} is a bound under \(L_2\) norms for \(\mathcal{X}\) and \(w\), applying to situations such as the SVM.
+For completeness we provide in \Cref{section:l-infty-proof} a bound for linear classification under different norm constraints, where the \(L_1\) norm of the weights and \(L_{\infty}\) norm of the features is restricted, as in boosting.